|

 as inferior or degenerate.
 Archer’s object was to discover in the history of

-drama a “guiding principle of evolution,” something that would help determine
+drama a “guiding principle of evolution,” something that would help determine “the

-standard of values” by which the drama could be judged.4
+values” by which the drama could be judged.4

 Archer begins with the

-assertion that the two sources from which drama arose were imitation (mimesis) and passion.
-By “passion” he signifies “the
+assertion that the two sources from which drama arose were imitation (mimesis)

-lyrical-rhetorical exaggerative elements, which he associates with “the
+elements, which he associates with “the primitive,” are impurities that need to

-the music hail, the opera, and the ballet, the proper homes for the hysterical
+be purged from drama and delivered to the music hail, the opera, and the ballet,

-arts.
-The form that best accomplishes this purgation is modern realism,
+the proper homes for the hysterical arts.
+The form that best accomplishes this

-imitation triumphant.
-“Who can doubt that the future belongs to it?”6
+purgation is modern realism, imitation triumphant.
+“Who can doubt that the

 With such notions, Archer’s history of English drama could only be mostly a catalog of failure, for that drama—with its speeches in verse, its asides and soliloquies, its direct address to the audience, its moralizings, its raked stages, its acting outside the stage-picture on apron or thrust, its indulgence in wit and rhetorical flourish, its formulaic characterizations, its boys disguised as females, its grand style of acting—was seldom realistic in the way he wanted.

-Of course Archer has to qualify
+course Archer has to qualify every condemnation of the passionate

-might draw the opposite conclusion that Shakespeare succeeded, not in spite of
+Shakespeare succeeded, not in spite of his “passionate” form, but because of

-his “passionate” form, but because of it, but Archer’s idealism is proof
+it, but Archer’s idealism is proof against any such argument.

-against any such argument.
-Surprisingly, toward the end of his book
+Surprisingly, toward the end of his book Archer offers Ibsen, heretofore the

-Archer offers Ibsen, heretofore the model for the rule of realism, as another
+model for the rule of realism, as another exception to the rule.
+“What he really

-within the limits of realism, but to show that realism of externals—of
+did was, not to confine his genius within the limits of realism, but to show

-environment, costume, manners and speech—placed no limits upon the power of
+that realism of externals—of environment, costume, manners and speech—placed no

-genius to search the depths of the human heart, and to extract from common life
+limits upon the power of genius to search the depths of the human heart, and to

-the poetry that lurks in it.”8 In other words, what made Ibsen great
+extract from common life the poetry that lurks in it.”8 In other words, what made Ibsen great

 was not his realism but his ability to get at the poetry (i.e., the passion)